Sheffield United Condemn Vile Racist Abuse Suffered By David McGoldrick

 The 27-year-old posted several screenshots on his social accounts of threatening and racist messages he received to his Instagram page alongside an image of the Ku Klux Klan.

-“You better not score tomorrow you black c***,” one message read followed by, “Or I’ll come to your house dressed as a ghost.”
+“You better not score tomorrow you black ****,” one message read followed by, “Or I’ll come to your house dressed as a ghost.”

 Both Crystal Palace and Aston Villa, their opponents in Sunday’s game, tweeted their support to Zaha, with Palace manager Roy Hodgson outlining that there is “no excuse for it.”